-For someone who is new to systematic investment plans, or SIPs, they seem to be distinct investments in themselves.
-If you ask a newbie where he is investing, you may get a response that he is investing in SIPs.
-As most readers of this magazine know, SIPs are not investments themselves but a systematic way of investing in an asset class.
-While we often talk about SIPs in mutual funds, you can do SIPs in stocks or, for that matter, any asset.
+For someone who is new to investing, systematic investment plans or SIPs might seem like distinct investments in themselves.
+If you ask a newbie where he is investing, he may respond that he is investing in SIPs.
+But SIPs are not investments themselves but a systematic way of investing in an asset class.
+While we often talk about SIPs in mutual funds, you can do SIPs in stocks or for that matter any asset.
 If you are investing regularly in an asset, you are doing SIPs.

 The next question that even the more experienced investors grapple with is how much to invest through SIPs for a long-term goal.
 For instance, you want to accumulate a corpus of Rs 1 crore for your retirement.
 You are currently 30.
-How much SIP should you do to reach that amount by the time you turn 60?
-The answer is Rs 2,861 if your fund is going to get you 12 per cent per annum.
-How can you calculate this figure yourself.
-The new Value Research website that is going to be launched shortly has a savings calculator that enables you to make such calculations.
+How much should your SIP amount be to reach that goal by the time you turn 60?
+The answer is Rs 2,861, assuming your fund gets you 12 per cent per annum.
+You can calculate this figure with the help of our savings calculator.

 Many investors like to mark particular schemes for particular goals.
-For instance, ABC scheme is meant for retirement; DEF scheme is meant for children's education; PQR scheme is meant for foreign travel and so on.
+For instance, one scheme for retirement, another for children's education, and yet another for foreign travel and so on.
 There is nothing wrong with such segmentation if it eases your job.
 Just make separate SIP calculations and invest in them.

 Once you have determined your monthly allocation to SIPs in various funds, you just need to be disciplined and SIPs will do the job for you.
 Even if your SIPs are less than what's required, don't lose heart.
 Just keep investing and raising your SIPs on a yearly basis.
 If you raise your SIPs every year in line with your annual appraisals, that can help you not just bridge a shortfall but also reach your goals faster and more efficiently.